Spooktacular Indoor Fun Games to Play With Kids on Halloween

 Halloween Scavenger Hunt

 Hide pictures of a ghost, pumpkin, bat, and other Halloween-related items throughout the house for your kids to find!
-Here’s a sample list you could use for your Halloween scavenger hunt.
+Here’s a sample list you could use for your Halloween scavenger hunt riddles for kids.
 Whoever finishes finding all of the images the fastest wins!

 What better way is there to spend some quality time with your little one than making cupcakes!
 You could even ask your child to read the recipe steps for you to hone their reading skills.
 Once you’re done making your cupcakes, make sure to add toothpicks with googly eyes taped on to make the cupcake look like a monster!
 Check out Osmo’s Pizza Co. for more fun learning with food!

 We hope you enjoy playing these activity games for kids on Halloween!
-If you’re looking for more fun games to play with kids, you can find a wide range of scare-free STEM games, coding games, and educational toys on our website!
+If you’re looking for more fun games for kids, you can find a wide range of scare-free STEM games, coding games, and educational toys for kids on our website!
 These games are also great holiday gifts for kids of various ages.